olafrv/nvidia-docker-wsl/README.md

-## NVIDIA GPU Drivers and Utilities
+## NVIDIA CUDA GPU support for Docker/WSL

 ### The Hardware